-The Cardiovascular Nuclear Imaging and Exercise Laboratories at Yale comprise a comprehensive exercise and imaging center that is fully accredited by the Intersocietal Commission for Accreditation of Nuclear laboratories (ICANL).
-The laboratory performs cardiac perfusion and function studies, utilizing state-of-the-art tomographic and planar imaging equipment.
-Both Thallium and Technetium-labeled tracers are used daily in conjunction with physical and pharmacological stress testing, Static and ECG-gated tomographic and planar images are interpreted both visually and with commercially available quantitative software developed and validated in our laboratory.
+The Cardiovascular Nuclear Imaging and Exercise Laboratories at Yale comprise a comprehensive exercise and imaging center that is fully accredited by the Intersocietal Commission for Accreditation of Nuclear laboratories (ICANL) for SPECT/CT, PET/CT and equilibrium blood pool imaging.
+The laboratory performs cardiac perfusion and function studies, utilizing state-of-the-art SPECT and PET, and planar imaging equipment.
+Both Thallium-201 and Technetium-99m labeled SPECT tracers and Rubidium-82 and 18F-deoxyglucose (FDG) PET imaging agents are used daily in conjunction with physical and pharmacological stress testing for detection and risk stratification of patients with suspected ischemic heart disease and heart failure.

 In addition, the laboratory provides Yale-New Haven Hospital Emergency Department Chest Pain Center with complete stress testing capabilities including SPECT imaging.
 The laboratory is fully digital and networked.
 All imaging studies are digitally archived.
 The laboratory has unique logistics in place for remote internet reading of clinical studies through a dedicated Yale Nuclear Cardiology Laboratory web site.